Cycling BC requires board representatives with experience in the areas identified in our wheel to keep Cycling BC moving in the right direction.

 June 15 – Notice of proxy vote appointment required

-June 20 – Online voting closes at noon, Proxies due
+June 20 – Online voting closes at midnight, Proxies due

 June 22 – AGM